Zohair-Ahmed/EECS3311M-Project/README.md

 Same Page (SP) will be used to seek and maintain a community-based library of books that are personalized for each member.
 Like a digital library, readers can search for, be recommended and learn more about their favorite books as well as view the latest releases.
-Extra features that allow the reader's data to be stored will be available for those readers registered as members with Same Page, including joining the same book clubs as other interested readers and tracking reading progress.
+Extra features that allow the reader's data to be stored will be available for those readers registered as members with Same Page including writing book reviews, joining the same book clubs as other interested readers and tracking reading progress.

 For the foreseeable future, the system is envisioned as a desktop application, however, it will be extensible so that